epxzzy/Dead-Comedians-Resource-Expansion/README.md

 #### IMPORTANT NOTE
 	 From here on out I will be mentioning various links and what they are for.
-If however you have read this already and just want the links you can find a condensed list of them here (LINK REFERENCING SEPARATE PAGE TO BE ADDED LATER)
+If however you have read this already and just want the links you can find a condensed list of them right below
+ <a href="https://epxzzy.github.io/Dead-Comedians-Resource-Expansion/Learning_java">Compiled Resource list</a>

 ### Learning Java